Brewerytown, Philadelphia

-Brewerytown is a neighborhood in the North Philadelphia section of Philadelphia, Pennsylvania.
+Brewerytown is a neighborhood in the North Philadelphia section of Philadelphia, Pennsylvania, United States.
 An unofficial region, Brewerytown runs approximately between the Schuylkill River's eastern bank and 25th Street, bounded by Montgomery Avenue to the north and Parrish Street to the south.
-Brewerytown got its name because of the numerous breweries that were located along the Schuylkill during the late 19th century and early 20th century.
+Brewerytown derived its name from the numerous breweries that were located along the Schuylkill during the late 19th century and early 20th century.
 It is now primarily a residential neighborhood, with a growing and active commercial sector along Girard Avenue.

 History

-The earliest indications of this legacy can be seen on maps from the 1860s, which list several minor German brewers and distillation facilities in this region.
+The earliest indications of the beer-brewery legacy in this neighborhood can be seen on maps from the 1860s, which list several minor German brewers and distillation facilities in this region.
 Proximity to the river and nearby farmland allowed these establishments to flourish, and as demands increased, so did development in Brewerytown.
 By the early 20th century it was a thriving German settlement.
 Much of the expansion into the early 20th century was handled by architect Otto Wolf, who oversaw the construction of over 60 buildings in the area, bringing a distinct German texture to the houses, saloons, and breweries of the area.
 Some of his buildings are still standing, including the Bergdoll Brewing complex, and F.A.
 Poth Brewing.
 Jefferson Street Grounds, the first home of the Philadelphia Athletics major league baseball team and site of the first ever Major League Baseball game, is located at 27th and Jefferson Streets in the neighborhood.
 It was also home to famed Columbia Park.

 At its peak, 700 breweries operated across Philadelphia, several in a ten-block area of Brewerytown.
 With the collapse of local industry later in the 20th century, originally started by the implementation of Prohibition in the United States, and later beer production moving primarily to the Midwest, no brewer was operating in that neighborhood by 1987.
 The industry has slowly returned to the city, but at far below the capacity of its heyday.
-As of 2022, the only active brewery in Brewerytown is Crime & Punishment Brewing, which opened in 2015.
+As of 2025, there are no active breweries operating in Brewerytown.
 During this late 20th-century slump, the entirety of North Philadelphia, Brewerytown included, was hit hard by economic depressions.
 Much of the area was deemed blighted by the city government.

 In 1991, the Brewerytown Historic District was certified by the National Register of Historic Places.
 The district contains 380 buildings and is roughly bounded by Cecil B Moore Ave., Pennsylvania Ave., 25th. and N. 33rd.